ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/embeddable.md

 ## Prerequisites

-- A running QuestDB instance (See [Getting Started](/docs/#getting-started))
+- A running ClickHouse service (See [Getting Started](https://clickhouse.com/docs/en/getting-started/quick-start))

 ## Getting started

 You add a database connection using Embeddable API.
-This connection is used to connect to your QuestDB instance.
+This connection is used to connect to your ClickHouse instance.
 You can add a connection using the following API call:

 ```javascript
 // for security reasons, this must *never* be called from your client-side